 In the age of the internet, transparency rules.
 Instead of taking financial advisors on their word, customers are going online to check credentials, performance, reviews and more.
 In order to be successful, advisors need to make sure they stand out from the crowd.
 Continue reading “7 Things Financial Advisors Need to Know [Infographic]”

-Diversity initiatives are rarely the number one concern of businesses, and LinkedIn’s 2015 Global Recruiting Trends report demonstrates this perfectly.
-In fact, only 9% of small companies prioritize diversity recruiting.
-Large companies fare slightly better with 15% of them making diversity a priority.
+Diversity hiring initiatives are rarely the number one concern of businesses, and LinkedIn’s 2015 Global Recruiting Trends report demonstrates this perfectly.
+In fact, only 9% of small companies prioritize diversity hiring.
+Large companies fare slightly better with 15% of them making diversity hiring a priority.
 However, it’s also worth noting that diversity was not mentioned at all in LinkedIn’s 2016 Global Recruiting Trends report.
 Continue reading “4 Ways Technology Can Improve Diversity Hiring”

 Whenever you’re in an outward facing position, there’s always the chance your missteps can come to have a negative impact on your company’s reputation.
 Before you know it, clients will begin to steer clear of your company for your unprofessional way of doing business.
 And especially with the transparency of Glassdoor and Yelp reviews, every touch point with a candidate needs to be a positive one.